mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 ### Functions implementation

-In **OpenEnclave**, the `oe_random()` function is used to generate random numbers.
+In **Open Enclave**, the `oe_random()` function is used to generate random numbers.
 This function uses the RDRAND instruction, if available, to generate entropy from the processor's hardware random number generator (RNG).
 If the RDRAND instruction is not available, the function uses the operating system's random number generator.
-The `oe_random()` function is used to generate keys, nonces, and other random data in OpenEnclave.
+The `oe_random()` function is used to generate keys, nonces, and other random data in Open Enclave.
 **Mbedtls** should normally calls to RDRAND instruction when calling to a random number generator.

 #### AES generation key